 PFA FAQ’s For Victims in Pennsylvania

 If you find yourself dealing with abuse, threats, or harassment from someone you live with, a Protection from Abuse (PFA) order can be your saving grace.
 Pennsylvania takes domestic violence cases seriously and prioritizes the safety of its citizens.
 By filing a PFA order against your abuser, you will be guaranteed legal protection.
-It is crucial to have a trusted Washington PA PFA lawyer on your side to safeguard your rights.
+It is crucial to have a trusted Pittsburgh PFA lawyer on your side to safeguard your rights.
 While civil courts might find it challenging to handle the complexities of family dynamics in PFA cases, rest assured that the process usually moves quickly.
-This is why it is important for you and your Washington PA criminal lawyer to sit down, plan, and proceed based on the evidence you have.
+This is why it is important for you and your Pittsburgh criminal lawyer to sit down, plan, and proceed based on the evidence you have.

 Still uncertain?
 Logue Law Group is here to address your concerns with our comprehensive Frequently Asked Questions (FAQs) about Protection from Abuse orders.

 Is a PFA order the same as a restraining order?

 In Pennsylvania, they are not the same.
 PFA orders provide specific protection rights within the state to ensure safety from abuse.
 Domestic cases are a primary focus in PFA orders, unlike restraining orders, which may not necessarily involve domestic situations.